Self-Care Shouldn’t be Optional (even in business!)

 However, when we feel overworked, emotionally drained and mentally burnt out, we are expected to ‘suck it up’ and continue with our everyday lives —

-Like many coaches and entrepreneurs, I tried and failed in our businesses over the years but now, confident that I have found my calling.
-And, with the confidence of this realization came the ability to make ourselves a priority while maintaining a strong working relationship with clients.
+Like many coaches, network marketers and entrepreneurs, I tried and failed in our businesses over the years but now I am confident that I have found my calling.
+And, with the confidence of this realization came the ability to make myself a priority while maintaining a strong working relationship with clients.

-I believe I have mastered a handful of self-care techniques and coping strategies that allow me to deal with the stresses this journey can bring, successfully.
+I believe I have mastered a handful of self-care techniques and coping strategies that allow me to deal with the stresses this journey can bring, and do so successfully.
 More importantly, without ever compromising the care and quality of my communities and clients.

 I can now take a step back and concentrate on my own mental wellbeing, without feeling like I am falling behind schedule or letting clients down.